au-ts/libmicrokitco/README.md

 ##### Arguments
 - `wake_on` channel number.
 Make sure this channel is known to the PD, otherwise, the calling cothreads will block forever.

----

-### `microkit_cothread_block()`
-Blocks the calling cothread then yield.
-If there are no other ready cothreads, control is switched to the root PD thread.
-Upon a user-defined event, the blocked cothread can be woken up with `mark_ready()`.

----

-### `co_err_t microkit_cothread_destroy(const microkit_cothread_t cothread)`
-Destroy a specific cothread regardless of their running state, then return it's resources back into the cothreads pool.
-Should be sparingly used because cothread might hold resources that needs free'ing.

-If the caller destroy itself, the scheduler will be invoked to pick the next cothread to run.

-##### Arguments
-- `cothread` is the subject cothread handle.

----

-### `co_err_t microkit_cothread_join(const microkit_cothread_t cothread, size_t *retval)`
-Blocks the caller until the #`cothread` thread returns, then write it's return value to `retval`.
-This API is able to detect simple deadlock scenario such as #1 joins #2, #2 joins #3 then #3 joins #1.
-A thread cannot join itself.

-Take special care when joining in the root PD thread as you will not be able to receive notifications from seL4.

-##### Arguments
-- `cothread` is the subject cothread handle.
-- `retval` points to a variable on the caller's stack to write the cothread return value to.